-Students are financially responsible for the proper care of all books, equipment, supplies, and furniture provided by the school.
+Students are financially responsible for the proper care of all books, chromebooks, iPads, equipment, supplies, and furniture provided by the school.
+Damaged or stolen school property is the responsibility of the student to whom it is issued, or wherein such damage is caused or aided by the student.